barttermorshuizen/awesomeposter/docs/prompt-filtering.md

 # Prompt filtering and handoff scoping plan

+> **Legacy Notice**
+> This document captured the legacy orchestrator prompt-filtering backlog.
+The Flex runtime now scopes prompts through capability-specific instruction templates, TaskEnvelope facets, and runtime policies managed by `FlexRunCoordinator`.
+References to `orchestrator-engine.ts` remain for historical traceability only.
+See `docs/flex-agentic-architecture201025.md` and `docs/architecture/flex-agents-server/11-capability-registry-agent-contracts.md` for current behaviour.

 Status
 - Goal: ensure Strategy Manager only sees Strategy‑scoped context while using OpenAI Agents SDK handoffs and filtering.
 - Constraint: both system and user messages propagate across handoffs by default; rely on handoff inputFilter, not only on how the local prompt is assembled.

-Why this is needed
+Why this was needed (legacy context)
-- Cross‑role guidance appears in Strategy traces because the Triage agent’s system prompt and orchestration details get propagated on handoff.
+- Cross‑role guidance appeared in Strategy traces because the Triage agent’s system prompt and orchestration details propagated on handoff.
-- Even if we avoid injecting the orchestrator system text into a local prompt, user messages and earlier system messages still propagate on handoff.
+- Even when the legacy orchestrator avoided injecting system text directly, user messages and earlier system prompts still travelled with the handoff.
-- The SDK solution is to attach an inputFilter to the Handoff to curate the conversation history forwarded to the next agent.
+- The mitigation was to attach an inputFilter to each handoff so that only role-appropriate context survived.

 Key references in this codebase
-- Orchestrated run loop and Triage agent creation lives in [OrchestratorAgent.run()](awesomeposter/packages/agents-server/src/services/orchestrator-agent.ts:15).
+- **Legacy**: Orchestrated run loop and Triage agent creation lived in `packages/agents-server/src/services/orchestrator-agent.ts`.
-- Current Triage instructions block [TRIAGE_INSTRUCTIONS](awesomeposter/packages/agents-server/src/services/orchestrator-agent.ts:146).
-- Orchestrator system prompt builder [buildSystemPrompt()](awesomeposter/packages/agents-server/src/services/orchestrator-agent.ts:483).
-- Strategy agent construction [createStrategyAgent()](awesomeposter/packages/agents-server/src/agents/strategy-manager.ts:37) with allowlist [STRATEGY_TOOLS](awesomeposter/packages/agents-server/src/agents/strategy-manager.ts:8).
+- **Current**: Capability-specific instructions and tool allowlists live alongside marketing capability modules under `packages/flex-agents-server/src/agents/marketing/**`.
-- Runtime tool allowlist intersection [AgentRuntime.getAgentTools()](awesomeposter/packages/agents-server/src/services/agent-runtime.ts:59).
+- **Current**: Runtime tool registration is centralised in `packages/flex-agents-server/src/services/agent-runtime.ts`; per-capability allowlists only expose `hitl_request`.

-Design overview
+Design overview (legacy)

 1) Sentinel boundary markers for orchestrator system instructions
 - Introduce explicit boundary markers that wrap orchestrator‑authored system guidance, so they’re trivial to strip in filters: